syntasso/kratix-docs/docs/workshop/01-pre-requisites.md

 :::info

 You can run the workshop without KinD.
-Ideally, you would need access to two Kubernetes clusters.
+Ideally, you will have access to two Kubernetes clusters.

 One cluster will be the Platform cluster, where Kratix will be installed.